-Adjusting to the new storage limits can be challenging, but we’re here to help.
-Whether your files are scattered or old files and videos are taking up space, the Digital Declutter Challenge provides you with the resources needed to maintain a well-organized and effective digital workspace.
+Managing a cluttered digital environment can be challenging, but we’re here to help.
+Whether your files are scattered or old documents and videos are piling up, the Digital Declutter Challenge offers the resources you need to build a well-organized and effective digital workspace.

 Microsoft OneDrive and Outlook are essential tools for the McMaster community.
 OneDrive is widely used for storing and sharing personal workplace files, while Outlook manages emails and attachments.